-During the period, Puma Investments advised Heritage Square Limited, a wholly-owned subsidiary of Puma Heritage plc, on the completion of several loans across a number of sectors, all secured with a first charge over real estate at conservative lending ratios.
-Puma Heritage considers that it has a strong pipeline of loans and the team continues to assist the business, helping it to source and analyse lending opportunities.
+During the period, Puma Investments advised Heritage Square Limited, a wholly-owned subsidiary of Puma Heritage plc, on the completion of several asset-backed loans across a number of sectors, all secured with a first charge over real estate at conservative lending ratios.
+The team continues to assist the business, helping it to source and analyse new lending opportunities.
+Puma Heritage remains open for investment and has a minimum subscription of £25,000.